spheronFdn/spheron-bot-marketplace/README.md

 - **description:** A brief description of your bot.
 - **url:** The URL associated with your bot.
 - **healthUrl:** The health check URL for monitoring bot status.
+- **logoUrl:** Link to the logo to be displayed on the marketplace for your bot.
 - **bannerUrl:** Link to the banner to be displayed on the marketplace for your bot.
 - **socialProfile:** A link to any of your Social Profile.

 ### Open Source Requirement

 Your bot must be open-sourced.
-Provide a link to the GitHub repository in your JSON file.
+Please provide a link to the GitHub repository of your bot in the JSON file.

 ## Help